Kisekae Set System: Format

 A KiSS set consists of many files of a number of different formats.
 These are packaged for distribution as a single set or 'doll' in LZH format (a preferred archive format in Japan) which viewer programs can read as a whole to obtain the individual files.

 Most files are 'cel' files which are raw, uncompressed graphics data analogous to animation cels.
 KiSS/GS2 specification cels also require a KCF (KiSS Colour File) as a palette, but CKiSS specification cels do not.
 A KCF also can control background colour and contain multiple palettes that can be swapped for lighting and colour change effects.
 All KiSS binary files (KCF, standard and CKiSS cels) since KiSS/GS2 share a common 32 byte binary header record identifying the size, type and format of KiSS data they contain.

 A configuration file is also required to control field size, layering, cel position, use of palettes, and interaction and animation events.

 In addition Midi files for music and WAV files for sound clips may be used, and generally some form of text documentation is included by the artist.

 Expansions

 KiSS sets are allowed to acquire resources from other KiSS sets by a process called 'Expansion'.
 This allows new versions of a doll without incorporating the original cells into the new set, meaning that earlier versions did not have to be replaced, and different artists could add to the doll without confusion as to who the original artist was.
 This dates from some of the earliest viewers, but the details of loading an expansion set remain somewhat viewer dependent.

 Extensions

 A number of features have been added to KiSS but never formally incorporated into the main KiSS format.
-For compatibility and to hide them from viewers that don't support them they are disguised as comments in the configuration file.
+For compatibility and to hide them from viewers that do not support them they are disguised as comments in the configuration file.
 Each type of extension (except user grouping) was initially introduced in Japan, however all (except Cherry KiSS) have later been extended by international viewers.